TheGoodlike13/liberty_or_death/README.md

     sudo apt-get install -y dkms build-essential linux-headers-generic linux-headers-$(uname -r)

-which supposedly will install the pre-requisites for running the actual .run file.
+which supposedly installs the pre-requisites for running the actual `.run` file.
 Either I'm being hard trolled right now, or some dummy really fucked up by **not** adding that command to the run file.
 Or this is just stupid for some other stupid reason.

 I run the command.
-It doesn't work.
-"Bad substitution".
+It doesn't work. `Bad substitution`.
 Fine then.
 I'll just type out the outcome of what I assume to be another command myself.

     uname -r
     > 5.15.0-33-generic
     sudo apt-get install -y dkms build-essential linux-headers-generic linux-headers-5.15.0-33-generic

-Finally the command succeeds, I proceed to run the .run file.
+Finally the command succeeds, I proceed to run the `.run` file.

     sudo /media/{your username}/{Virtual Box CD name}/VBoxLinuxAdditions.run

-I had to run it with 'sudo', because it required admin privileges.
+I had to run it with `sudo`, because it required admin privileges.
 Maybe that's why it failed to achieve anything before.
 I think I would've noticed that, but at this point the only thing preventing my rage from manifesting is the typing of the very sentence you are reading right now, so maybe that has something to do with it.
 Maybe.

 Looks like it is successful.
-It does tell me that I might need to run '/sbin/rcvboxadd quicksetup all' to build some kind of modules for kernels.
+It does tell me that I might need to run `/sbin/rcvboxadd quicksetup all` to build some kind of modules for kernels.
 No idea what's that about.
 I'll run it if things don't work.

 Oh, a new problem.
 Low Disk Space!
 On filesystem root!
 Whatever.
 You're a VM.
 Deal with it.

 I restart Ubuntu.
 It restarts in the wrong resolution.
 That's a good sign :D And still no shared folder on desktop.
-How about /media?
+How about `/media`?

-Before I even get there, the file explorer shows me "sf_shared", which is my shared folder.
+Before I even get there, the file explorer shows me `sf_shared`, which is my shared folder.
 But I can't access it because I don't have rights.
 Wait.
-I remember something like that... wasn't there 'vboxsf' group?
+I remember something like that... wasn't there `vboxsf` group?
 Let's try that.

     sudo adduser {username} vboxsf